Lightweight Full-Convolutional Siamese Tracker: Experiments

 \subsubsection{Backbone}

-We evaluate the performance of various efficient backbone networks in our tracking pipeline and report the results in Table \ref{tab:table7} for optimal selection.
-The output feature stride of every backbone is set at 16.
-After thorough comparison, we select MobileNetV2 \cite{MobilNetV2} as the backbone network for LightFC due to its superior performance.
+The performance of various efficient backbone networks is evaluated in the tracking pipeline and the results for the optimal selection are reported in Table \ref{tab:table7}.
+The output feature stride of each backbone is set at 16.
+After thorough comparison, this work selects MobileNetV2 \cite{MobilNetV2} and TinyViT \cite{tinyvit} as the backbone for LightFC and LightFC-vit due to their superior performance.